kubermatic/docs/content/kubermatic/master/installation/install_kubermatic_ee/_index.en.md

 ### Install Helm's Tiller

+{{% notice note %}}
+This step is only required when using Helm 2.
+{{% /notice %}}

-It's required to setup Tiller inside the cluster.
+When using Helm 2, it's required to setup Tiller inside the cluster.
 This requires setting up a ClusterRole and -Binding, before installing Tiller itself.
 If your cluster already has Tiller installed in another namespace, you can re-use it, but an installation dedicated for Kubermatic is preferred.